 What I especially love about this story is the realism of Drippe’s world and the pagan culture.
 It is rare to come across a book that understands both the churched and un-churched mind so instinctively.
 It is even more rare to find a story that displays both worlds with such a depth of empathy.
-Merely by reading it, I felt I was learning how to love my un-churched neighbor even more, and gaining valuable insight into how to translate my faith for my pagan friends—all this from a fiction book!
+This isn’t a Christians are good & Pagans are bad type of story.
+Every single character is their own person.
+Merely by reading it, I felt I was learning how to love my un-churched neighbor even more, and gaining valuable insight into how to communicate my faith for my non-christian friends—all this from a fiction book!

 Another interesting thing in this book is how many reversals it has in its themes.
 It was fascinating to read about a world where the wizards are outcasts rather than superhuman lords.
 Normally that sort of reversal would seem unrealistic to me, but Drippe understands the power of a culture to impose prejudice even within the hearts of its victims.
 Gelens are so ostracized from such a young age and the scapegoating of them so entrenched in their world, that even if it did occur to them to use their powers for their own gain, they would not be all that successful.
 By reading the fictional world of Gelen, I felt I gained a greater insight into the effects of internalized prejudice and segregation in our own modern history—and all this with mostly blue-eyed characters!

 However, the prose itself is very difficult and dense at times.
 This is definitely not a book for the beginning reader.
-The emphasis is on the world, the ideas and the atmosphere rather than the characters.
+The emphasis is on the world, the ideas and the atmosphere.
 In a society where a lot of the communication happens near-telepathically, it can sometimes get very confusing, but the tension and plot never let up.